 Category: Kindergarten Pages

 Hello, my name is Jessica Glenn.
-This is my seventhth year at Our Lady of Peace School.
-I am a product of catholic education from grade school through college.
+This is my eighth year at Our Lady of Peace School.
+I am a product of Catholic education from grade school through college.
 I am a graduate of Our Lady of Peace, Bishop Donahue High School and Wheeling Jesuit University.
 While attending Wheeling Jesuit University I chose the major of Elementary Education.
-After graduation I committed myself to a year of service with AmeriCorps.
+After graduation, I committed myself to a year of service with AmeriCorps.
 As the year came to an end I was hired at Wheeling Catholic Elementary School as the Kindergarten teacher.
-This year will mark my fifteenth year of teaching kindergarten.
+This year will mark my sixteenth year of teaching kindergarten.

 I currently live in Elm Grove with my husband and three children.
 I love being a mother and a teacher.
 I am so excited to be back at OLP!

 My heart is in Catholic education.
 I truly believe that my Catholic education has given me the foundation on which I am able to teach from and I am so happy to share that with the children at Our Lady of Peace School.